ABOUT

 A: If more than a week has passed since your message to us and

-you are concerned, please telephone us at 684-655-1120 (Terry &
+you are concerned, please telephone us at 684-655-1120 or

 remoteness, we may be having internet or telephone connectivity